khsu17/DataScience-3-CourseProject/README.md

 Overview
 ========

 - README.md: this file
 - CodeBook.md: details the variables, the data, and any transformations or work
-	- run_analysis.R : R script for tidyData.txt
+- run_analysis.R: R script for tidyData.txt
+- tidyData.txt: result file

 Project Description